crucialniccur/Phase-1-Code-Challenge-RamenRater/README.md

 ## Setting up The Ramen Rater.

 Click the link above to navigate to the live page.
-There , a form and sosme images are visible
+There, a form and some images are visible

 ![](https://i.imgur.com/5KImYCs.png)

-Fill out the form and according to the placeholder texts.
+Fill out the form according to the placeholder texts.
-In the image url section, add an image link well for it to work.
+In the image URL section, add an image link well for it to work.
-After filling out the input fields , tap on the create Magic button and abracadabra!.
+After filling out the input fields, tap the create Magic button and abracadabra!

 ---